khulnasoft/HandPickr/edge-middleware/ab-testing-statsig/README.md

 cp .env.example .env.local
 ```

-Install the [Statsig Vercel Integration](https://vercel.com/integrations/statsig) for your project.
+Install the [Statsig Khulnasoft Integration](https://vercel.com/integrations/statsig) for your project.
 Then fill in `.env.local` with the provided Edge Config Connection String and Edge Config Item Key.

 Next, run Next.js in development mode: